-The ratings of nationally recognized statistical rating organizations ("NRSROs") represent the opinions of those agencies.
+The ratings of NRSROs represent the opinions of those agencies.
 Such ratings are relative and subjective, and are not absolute standards of quality.
 Unrated debt securities are not necessarily of lower quality than rated securities, but they may not be attractive to as many buyers.
 The NRSROs may change, without prior notice, their ratings on particular debt securities held by a Fund, and downgrades in ratings are likely to adversely affect the price of the relevant debt securities.